Eye candy with colorful kids logo design by TLC

 Kids Logo Design Explained

-Basics of Logo Design
+Basics of a Kids Logo Design

 The Psychology of Color

 Colors trigger an involuntary reflex.
-Think about the signs in your daily life that use the color red, like stop signs, hospital and emergency room signs, danger signs and exit signs.
+Just think about the signs in your daily life that use the color red, like stop signs, hospital and emergency room signs, danger signs and exit signs.
 The color red implies urgency, action, power and passion.
 Compare that with the color yellow, which evokes warmth, happiness and stimulation.

 Even within a particular color family, the subtle shade gradations inspire different feelings.
 Consider the color blue, for example.
 A rich navy blue says stability, security and reliability, while a light baby blue conveys friendliness and playfulness.
 Choosing the right shade within the color family is an essential step in logo design for children.